wschreyer/PENTrack/README.md

 2. Select "Invert selection" and hide all other parts.
 3. Now you can save the remaining parts in either a single STL file or each part in a separate file.
 Make sure the option "Do not translate STL output data to positive space" is checked and to use the same coordinate system for every part, else they will not fit together.
 For resolution, the "Fine" preset is usually a good choice.
 4. You can check the positioning of the parts with e.g. [MeshLab](http://meshlab.sourceforge.net/), SolidView, Minimagics, Solidworks...

+#### Moving geometry

+Each individual part of the geometry can move along a path in three dimension, defined by a set of transformations in the TRANSFORMATIONS section.
+Each transformation is defined by a translation vector, a velocity vector, a rotation vector (axis-angle representation), and an angular-velocity vector.
+Rotations are always applied before translations.
+Multiple transformations can be defined at different times, which are then smoothly interpolated to approximate a 3D path.

 ### Fields